turingschool/backend-curriculum-site/module1/lessons/fixtures.md

 ## Learning Goals

 * Implement a test helper
-* Understand what text fixtures are and why they are useful
+* Understand what test fixtures are and why they are useful
 * Implement a test fixture

 Slides [here](../slides/fixtures)